-Each of our officers, directors and each of their respective affiliates and associated partners, and certain affiliated stockholders have agreed with the underwriters to be subject to a lock-up period of ninety (90) days following the closing of this offering, subject to certain exceptions.
+Each of our officers, directors and each of their respective affiliates and associated partners, and certain affiliated stockholders have agreed with the underwriter to be subject to a lock-up period of sixty (60) days following the closing of this offering, subject to certain exceptions.
 This means that, during the applicable lock-up period, such persons may not offer for sale, contract to sell, sell, distribute, grant any option, right or warrant to purchase, pledge, hypothecate or otherwise dispose of, directly or indirectly, any shares of our common stock or any securities convertible into, or exercisable or exchangeable for, shares of our common stock.
 Certain limited transfers are permitted during the lock-up period if the transferee agrees to these lock-up restrictions.
-We have also agreed, in the underwriting agreement, to similar lock-up restrictions on the issuance and sale of our securities from the date of this prospectus for a period of ninety (90) days following the closing of this offering, subject to certain exceptions.
-The representative may, in its sole discretion and without notice, waive the terms of any of these lock-up agreements.
+We have also agreed, in the underwriting agreement, to similar lock-up restrictions on the (i) issuance and sale of our equity securities from the date of this prospectus for a period of sixty (60) days following the closing of this offering and (ii) entry into certain "variable rate transactions" from the date of this prospectus for a period of one hundred and eighty (180) days following the closing of this offering, in each case subject to certain exceptions.
+The underwriter may, in its sole discretion and without notice, waive the terms of any of these lock-up agreements.